HP LaserJet: Models

 The model numbers do not necessarily have anything to do with the order of product development or the type of print-engine technology.
 For example, the LaserJet 1018 printer has newer, smaller, and more energy-efficient technology than the LaserJet 4000.
 The 1018 also features USB while the older 4000 does not.

+Some mid-1990s models accepted the LaserJet Companion, a sheet-fed monochrome scanner that connected to the parallel port of a LaserJet and provided copy functionality, as well as software scanning and fax functions.